 As part of its commitment to furthering the advance of research specific to WM, the IWMF has been instrumental in the development and support of the biennial global conferences known as the International Workshops on Waldenstrom’s Macroglobulinemia(link is external), which provide biomedical professionals the opportunity to share their research findings and collaborate on methodologies.
 The Workshops are currently administered by the Bing Center for Waldenstrom’s Macroglobulinemia at Dana-Farber Cancer Institute.

 Several important Consensus Panel Guidelines on diagnosis, front-line and relapsed treatment therapies, response assessment, and other important topics have emerged from these Workshops, with the goal of assisting physicians in their clinical care of WM patients.

 To promote innovative research, the International Workshops on WM sponsor an award program for young medical specialists, researchers, and postdoctoral fellows specializing in the area of WM.
 The Young Investigator Awards (YIAs) are intended to develop knowledge and skills in WM, thereby stimulating research applicable to the development of medical innovations that save and sustain patients’ lives.
-The IWMF and several of its affiliates contribute to the program by funding up-and-coming research investigators to attend the International Workshops on Waldenstrom’s Macroglobulinemia.
+The IWMF and several of its affiliates have contributed to the program by funding up-and-coming research investigators to attend the International Workshops on Waldenstrom’s Macroglobulinemia(link is external).